utilitywarehouse/system-manifests/argocd/README.md

 - __namespaced__: base for namespaced resources.

 ### Makefile
-- `get-upstream-info`: gets list and count of unique resource types from upstream `non-ha` manifest and names of deployments
+- `get-upstream-info`: gets list and count of unique resource types from upstream `ha` manifest and names of deployments

-- `make get-upstream`: gets the upstream `non-ha` manifest in a single file and splits it in to cluster and namespaced resources.
+- `make get-upstream`: gets the upstream `ha` manifest in a single file and splits it in to cluster and namespaced resources.
 Following resource types are selected, when updating please manually check for any new resource type added to upstream.